quasarstream/python-ffmpeg-video-streaming/README.md

 ## Documentation

-It is recommended to browse the source code as it is self-documented.
+The best way to learn how to use this library is to review the examples and browse the source code as it is self-documented.

 ### Required Libraries

-This library requires a working FFMpeg install.
-You will need both FFMpeg and FFProbe binaries to use it.
+This library requires a working FFMpeg and FFProbe binaries to use it.

-For installing FFmpeg and FFprobe, just Google "install ffmpeg on" + `your operation system`
+For installing the FFmpeg and also the FFprobe, just Google "install ffmpeg on" + `your operation system`

 ### DASH